karmasakshi/jet/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a feature not working as expected
+about: Report something not working as expected
 title: 'bug: '
 labels: bug
 assignees: ''